 Stories Create a Company Image and Brand

-The story of storytelling in business often starts with your company’s story.
-That story includes your company’s history, mission, vision, customers, employees, and value proposition (what makes the company’s brand unique compared to the competition.)
+Storytelling in business often starts with a company’s story.
+That story includes the company’s history, mission, vision, values, customers, employees, and value proposition (what makes the company’s brand unique compared to the competition).

-- Endures changes in technology and evolves with the times, and
+- Endures changes in technology and evolves with the times.

 - Attracts new employees and helps current employees feel connected.